fromwhite/void/README.md

 If the high cost of Photorealistic Tiles is prohibitive, try Sentinel3 instead.

-# todo: WiKI layer
+## wikinearby

 Inspired by wikinearby:

 https://github.com/BrandonXLF/wikinearby